Dhanveer Gowda

-Hari "Dhanveer" Gowda (born 8 September 1995), also credited as Dhanveerraah Gowda, is an Indian actor, who works in Kannada Films.
+Hari "Dhanveer" Gowda (born 8 September 1995) is an Indian actor, who works in Kannada Films.
 He started his career with the Kannada film Bazaar in 2019 and gained prominence with Kaiva in 2023.

 Life and career

 Dhanveerah was born on 8 September 1995, to a Kannada family in Bangalore, Karnataka.
 He started his acting career with Bazaar where he paired opposite Aditi Prabhudeva.
 The film was directed by Simple Suni and released in 2019.
-His next film is titled as Kaiva (2023 film).
+His next film is titled as Kaiva.